rootiest/nvim-updater.nvim/README.md

 The condition can also be applied to any other components you wish to hide when using the updater.

+We can also take advantage of the "sub-filetype" to determine the mode of the updater plugin.

+The plugin exposes the following sub-filetypes:

+- `neovim_updater_term.updating` - Neovim is updating
+- `neovim_updater_term.changes` - Showing Neovim source changes
+- `neovim_updater_term.cloning` - Neovim source directory is cloning

 ### 🪄 Statusline Integration